ZachRC/DjangoVPS/README.md

 ## Overview

-**DjangoVPS** is a boilerplate/template designed to streamline the process of local development and VPS deployment for Django applications.
-This setup leverages Docker, Nginx, and Certbot to provide an efficient and secure environment for your Django projects.
+**DjangoVPS** is a comprehensive boilerplate/template designed to streamline the process of local development and VPS deployment for Django applications.
+Leveraging Docker, Nginx, and Certbot, this setup provides an efficient and secure environment for your Django projects.
 Whether you're developing locally or deploying to a production server, DjangoVPS offers a robust foundation to build upon.

 ## Features